This Summer, get a FREE quote for worldwide health cover for you and your family: 24 hour... Find out more...

 Nationwide, every first Wednesday of the month at noon (12:00), the emergency sirens which operate nationwide are tested.
 The sirens can be heard wailing as the are tested in three sequences of 1 minute 41 seconds each, separated by a silence of five seconds.

-- To find out what to do in the event of a hearing a siren alert that is not the Wednesday test: Click here (in French)
+- Find out what to do in the event of a hearing a siren alert that is not the Wednesday test (in French).

 Understanding the French Police Services